 Most of its growth occurred in the final six-month homestretch to Broadway, following the lukewarm London reception.
 The musical Miracle-Gro is listed in your Playbill as "Additional Book Material by Douglas Carter Beane."
 Despite an Olivier nomination for the existing book by "Cheers" scribes Cheri and Bill Steinkellner, a daring and fairly unprecedented decision was made to scrap the script and start from scratch with a fresh new one from Beane — and voila! it all magically came together on opening night, just like in the movies.

+"I've been called a hydrogen bomb before but never 'a secret weapon,'" Beane said in a witty stab at modesty outside the theatre in the intense pre-show chaos.
+The secret of his success?
+"What I did was, I saw the movie, then the show on the West End and just started writing.
+I figured if it were any good, I'd remember it."
 The selective forgetting sharpened the show and liberated the characters from clichés.
 At the posh, superbly catered party that followed at Gotham Hall, Beane revealed what a fast tall-order that had been: "I knew I had the job on Oct.
 15. I handed in my first draft on Nov.
 15. I had my first reading on Dec.
 15 of a whole new draft based on notes — and another one on Jan.
 15, when we started rehearsals.
 There were a lot of notes back and forth, but, yeah, basically I was told to 'go crazy.'"

 Which was surprisingly easy for him to do when he was reporting to director Jerry Zaks, a proven master at comedy and commercial craftsmanship.
 "Jerry was very trusting and very hands-on.
 To be in the room with him was a honor, really!
 'Make suggestions?'
 He would rip the paper out of my machine and take a pen to it, and I would just sit there and watch in amazement and delight."